What Is the Glycemic Index?

 The glycemic index (GI) is a numerical scale that ranks carbohydrates based on how quickly they raise blood sugar levels after consumption.
 Foods with a high GI (70+), like white bread and sugary snacks, cause rapid spikes in glucose, while low-GI foods (55 or below), such as whole grains and legumes, release sugar slowly.
 This metric helps individuals make informed dietary choices to maintain stable blood sugar levels.

-Try Gluco6 Now →How the Glycemic Index Affects Blood Sugar
+Try Java Burn →How the Glycemic Index Affects Blood Sugar

 High-GI foods are digested and absorbed quickly, leading to sharp increases in blood sugar and insulin.
 Low-GI foods, however, are digested more slowly, providing steady energy and reducing insulin demand.
 For people managing diabetes or prediabetes, prioritizing low-GI foods can improve long-term glucose control and reduce the risk of complications.